Stuycs-K/final-project-3-sohele-chend/WORKLOG.md

 - Worked on homework files and worked with Eric on the javascript obfuscator

+### 5/27/2023

+- Annotate how the actual obfuscated works to make it easier to understand and walk through

 ### 6/1/2023

 - Worked on presentation files and formatted the file to be more readable